 Students formed groups to create augmented reality scenes using mixed media 2D physical artwork scanned in to the app.

-The characters will appear as augmented reality artwork in the Tuwhiri app in a location near the school in the summer of 2022-2023.
+The characters appear as augmented reality artwork in the Tuwhiri app in a location near the school.

 Students test out Tamaki College student Fereti Hala's creations in Augmented Reality.